Hey ALGEBRA Students, Don’t Let Negative Exponents Get You Down!

 In basic algebra, where are negative exponents used?

 Negative exponents are typically used to show numbers much smaller than one.
-In scientific notation, while 10^positive integer means that the number is greater than one to a power of ten, 10^negative integer means that the number is smaller than one by a power of ten.
+In scientific notation, while a 10^positive integer means that the number is greater than one by a power of ten, a 10^negative integer means that the number is smaller than one by a power of ten.
 You may see them in Chemistry or Physics when talking about very small sizes, speeds, or distances.

 Here are a couple of other basic algebra examples of solving a negative exponent.
 Remember, to solve, you can NOT have any negative exponents in your final answer: